Assisted house sales: What are they and how do assisted sales work?

 A free and no-obligation cash offer for your house

-This type of Assisted Sale is very similar to the option described above.
-However, as its name suggests, the seller will not receive an advance equity payout.
+This is very similar to the option described above.
+However, as its name suggests, the vendor will not receive an advance equity payout.

-The buyer will only need to pay an “option fee” - which may be as little as £1.
-Some amount must change hands in order to make the contract legally binding.
+The buyer will only need to pay an option fee - which may be as little as £1.
+Some amount must change hands in order to make the agreement legally binding.

-This step is perhaps more symbolic than practical; it shows that the buyer has “purchased” the option to take on the property themselves.
+This step is perhaps more symbolic than practical; it shows that the purchaser has bought the option to take on the property themselves.

-Sales of this kind offer very similar benefits to the cash advance option - particularly speed and the potential for profit, as described above.
+Sales of this kind offer very similar benefits to the cash advance service - particularly speed and the potential for profit, as described above.

-When you sell via this method, Stamp Duty will not need to be paid until the buyer sells the property on.
-It’s important to note that this tax will be reclaimable within two years of that sale.
+When you use this method, SDLT will not need to be paid until the new owner sells the property on.
+It’s important to note that this tax will be reclaimable within two years of that housesale.

-Sellers who opt for this form of AS are usually individuals who have already moved out of their house, or whose property is currently empty for any other reason
+People who opt for are usually individuals who have already moved out, or whose home is currently empty for any other reason.

-For example, they may have received an additional home via probate and wish to sell it as soon as possible - perhaps because they cannot maintain or renovate it.
+For example, they may have received an additional home via probate and wish to get rid of it as soon as possible - perhaps because they cannot maintain or renovate it.

-Investors often prefer empty property for this kind of AS because of the “quick turnover” typically required
+Investors often prefer empty places because of the quick turnover typically required.

-Any home sold via AS without a cash advance is likely to sell for a good profit, as the investor will usually set about making improvements straight away.
-For this reason, a sale of this kind is perhaps best suited to property that requires a small amount of renovation or updating
+Any home sold via an assisted sale without a cash advance is likely to sell for a good profit, as the investor will usually set about making upgrades straight away.
+For this reason, an agreement of this kind is perhaps best suited to property that requires a small amount of renovation or updating.

-This option will also work well if the seller does not have outstanding mortgage payments on the property.
+This option will also work well if the vendor does not have a mortgage on the property.

-The main downside to an AS without a cash advance is the potential for cash flow issues.
-As the seller won’t receive any cash upfront besides the option fee, they will need to wait until the property sells in order to receive a payout.
+The main downside to an assisted home sale without a cash advance is the potential for cashflow issues.
+As the seller won’t receive any money upfront besides the option fee, they will need to wait until the property is sold in order to receive a payout.

-The same goes for the Stamp Duty charge.
+The same goes for the SDLT charge.
 While this cost is deferred until the point of sale, there will still be a two year wait until it can be reclaimed.

 Get Your Free Offer Now